2 transported after Lauderhill apartment catches fire

 LAUDERHILL, FLA.
-(WSVN) - Firefighters worked to put out a fire after a Lauderhill apartment went up in flames.
+(WSVN) - Firefighters have put out a fire at an apartment complex in Lauderhill that sent two people to the hospital.

-The fire broke out at a two-story unit at the Waterford Apartments located in the 7400 block of Northwest 44th Street, at around 2 a.m., Monday.
+The fire broke out at a two-story unit at the Waterford Apartments located along the 7400 block of Northwest 44th Street, at around 2:30 a.m., Monday.

 Neighbors said the pair were able to get out of the apartment, but fire officials said they were taken to a local hospital to be treated for smoke inhalation.